Ventura Bus Lines

-Ventura Bus Lines is a large bus and coach operator in Melbourne, Victoria, Australia, operating a fleet of 893 buses on 141 bus routes, including 2 SmartBus routes and 2 V/Line services.
-It commenced operations in December 1924.
+Ventura Bus Lines is a large bus and coach operator in Melbourne, Victoria, Australia, operating a fleet of more than 950 buses on 141 bus routes.

 History

 Early history

 Ventura was founded in December 1924 by Henry Cornwall.
 The name and company colours (dark blue, light blue and yellow) derived from Ventura County, California where Cornwall had spent time after serving in World War I. A former employee of Track & Kintrack, St Kilda, Harry decided to form his own bus company when his employer refused to run a bus service along dirt roads through what was then Melbourne's outer east.

 Cornwall began operating a bus route between Box Hill and Melbourne central business district, and in 1930 began running buses between Box Hill and Mentone.
 The first depot was behind the petrol station on the corner of Station Street and Canterbury Road, in Box Hill South.

 Expansion

 In 1943, the Aspendale to Mordialloc service was acquired.
 In the late 1940s this was extended from Mordialloc to Mentone and in 1951 from Aspendale to Chelsea.
 Following the opening of Chadstone Shopping Centre in 1960 services from Burwood and South Oakleigh were added.

 In the 1950s and 1960s, a number of operations were purchased: